LukeVader-IV/gnome-animated-background-xml/README.md

 it uses .xml files, the same method many distros use for creating dynamic backgrounds that change on time of day or weather

 # NOTE:
-this tool does not work with Gnome 42 dark-mode yet, this will be working as soon as the C-lang rewrite is finished
+this tool does not work with Gnome 42 dark-mode yet, this will be working as soon as the C-lang rewrite is finished<br>
-Update: it seems to be inconsistant? if you have this issue, try to delete the background and create it again, that might fix it.
+**Update**: it seems to be inconsistant? if you have this issue, try to delete the background and create it again, that might fix it.

 ## usage:
 ```./gnome-animated-background.sh path/to/image1.png path/to/image2.png``` <br>